 Another interesting aspect is that the cat’s fur looks somewhat like the fur of a Rex cat.
 These are cats with a curly coat.
 There is almost certainly a genetic connection between hairless cats, Rex type cats and this cat’s coat.
 The gene that creates the hairless coat is a variant of the gene that creates the Devon Rex coat.

 The cat’s face is the face of a Sphynx cat.
 They frequently have this slightly severe frowning appearance and you can see that in this cat.
 Her name, by the way, is Simina.
 She is said to have a slightly fractious personality.
 However, I don’t think this is significant.
-It may her upbringing causing this.
+Perhaps her upbringing caused this.
 Sphynx cats are considered intelligent.
 This may have a bearing on the personality.